 - Ensuring that families have access to affordable, quality early intervention services in listening and spoken language as early as possible; and

-- Building networks of well-prepared professionals in a variety of schools and other settings who can teach and support children who are using listening and spoken language.
+- Building partnerships and communities for families and professionals to effectively support children who are using listening and spoken language.

-Download a copy of our Strategic Framework (PDF)
+Download a copy of the Strategic Framework (PDF) we adopted in 2012.

 The Oberkotter Foundation was created by Paul and Louise Oberkotter.
 Paul was a long-time employee of United Parcel Service (“UPS”), beginning his career at age 20 as a typist/accountant for the founder, Jim Casey.
 Paul rose through the ranks, serving as president for 10 years and ultimately as chief executive officer and chairman of the board of UPS.
 He retired in 1985 after 60 years with the company and remained on the board of directors until 1994.